 While largely focused on Latin America and Eastern Europe in recent years, RHS data are available for countries in other regions of the world as well.
 RHS questionnaires are adapted to the data requirements of each country.
 The topics covered in the surveys generally include fertility, family planning, infant and child mortality, maternal and child health including pregnancy, delivery and postpartum care, birth weight, immunization, breastfeeding, HIV/AIDS, adolescent and young adult sexuality, and general health practices.
 Selected surveys have also included information on abortion, STI’s, anthropometric measures, anemia, violence against women, maternal mortality, maternal morbidity, school attendance and child development.
 While all of the surveys involved interviews of reproductive age women, some of the surveys have also included interviews with men.

 Summaries, and in many cases datasets and reports, for all surveys in this series are available on the GHDx.
+A table on the CDC website indicates whether records include summaries, reports, and/or survey microdata sets.
 Additionally, RHS indicators are included in the MEASURE DHS STATcompiler.